benchristelcom/benchristelcom.github.io/src/welcome.md

 # Welcome!

 Hello!
 I'm Ben.
-Welcome to my collection of stuff.
+By day I write code for [Khan Academy](https://www.khanacademy.org/); by night I write everything else.
+This website is the gateway to my many projects.

 ## Highlights

 - [Web Portal](/portal.html) - A searchable catalog of links I've bookmarked.
 - [Web Log](/log.html) - What I've been doing on the web recently, on this site and elsewhere.

-You can [subscribe to updates](/subscribe.html) via email and RSS.
+  [Subscribe to updates](/subscribe.html) via email or RSS.

 ### Writing Projects